apache/mynewt-site/docs/os/core_os/port_os.md

 # Porting Mynewt OS

-This chapter describes how to adapt Newt OS to different processors.
+This chapter describes how to adapt the Mynewt OS to different processors.

 ## Description